viveks221/missingskill-learning/Javascript.md

  ```javascript
    console.log (vivek);    // here ouput will not be undenfined as variable vivek gets hoisted

    var vivek=8;

    ```

+ ### Type conversion and Type coerion
+  - when we manually convert from one type to another is caaled type conversion
+      ```javascript
+           let a= "10":
+           let b= 10:

+  - when javascript automatically covert types behind the scenes for us is  called type coercion

 ### Scopes